Founders and Co-Directors

 , the Consortium is designed to facilitate the completion of high quality, multi-campus SoTL research assessing the effectiveness of political scientists’ efforts to develop the skills, knowledge, and dispositions necessary for effective citizenship in a democracy.

-When you join the Consortium you will have the opportunity to participate in one of our inaugural projects and to learn about new Consortium-sponsored projects in the future.
+When you join the Consortium you will have the opportunity to participate in one of our new projects and to learn about new Consortium-sponsored projects in the future.
 When you help collect data for a Consortium-sponsored project, you will have access to the raw data collected from your own campus or region, as well as a summary report of findings relevant to your campus.
 In addition, you will be eligible to submit a project of your own to the Advisory Board.